xrootd/howto/docs/ec/admintasks.md

 procedure.
 This procedure can be summarized as the following steps:

 1. identity the files that need to be repaired
-2. copy each file to a new name e.e. `myfile.new`
+2. copy each file to a new name e.g. `myfile.new`
 3. (optionally) compare the checksum of the old and new files
 4. delete the old file
 5. rename the new file to the old name